jasontslxd/StockWatch/README.md

 ## To run on android
 Requres Android Studio + Java 21 to build.
 Setup an emulator in Android Studio.
+No iOS build as I dont have a mac.

 ```sh
 bun run build